 17. macOS Monterey makes Mac slow/overheating

-As for a large number of exciting features are introduced in macOS 12 Monterey, some people complain that Monterey has slowed their screens down.
-What's worse, it makes their computers overheating, and even causes some battery problems.
+Some people complain that Monterey has slowed their Mac down.
+What's worse, it makes their MacBook Pro overheating, and even causes some battery problems.

 It is annoying, especially for some game geeks and office workers who need a fluent computer eagerly.
 Thus, try the solutions below to calm you and your Mac down.